phillbush/legv8/cpu-pipelined/README.md

 This directory contains the modules implementing a five-stage pipelined LEGv8 CPU with hazard detection and data forwarding.
-This implementation does not do branch prediction;
+This implementation does not do branch prediction.
-when a branching instruction is encountered, the execution of following instruction is interrupted until the branching is resolved.

 ## FILES